rafasgj/rafaeljeffman.com/projects/freeipa/en/freeipa-external-idp.md

   External IdP user identifier attribute: login
 ```

-Once the IdP object is setup, we can create or modify users to use the extenal entity to provide the identity.
-Users that will login using an external IdP must have the proper authentication type.
+Once the IdP object is set up, we can create or modify users to use the extenal entity to provide the identity.
+Users that will authenticate using an external IdP must have the proper authentication type.

 ```bash
 ipa user-add rafasgj \